Preference-Conditioned Multi-Objective RL for Integrated Command Tracking and Force Compliance in Humanoid Locomotion: Real-World Experiments

 \subsection{Force-Compliance Locomotion}

-We further assess force compliance, one of the distinguishing features of our approach.
+We further assess force compliance using quantitative real-world force measurements, addressing the ambiguity of manual human guidance.
 Using weights $w_c, w_f, w_r = [0.0, 2.0, 2.0]$, we pull the robot with minimal effort, measuring force with an external dynamometer \Cref{fig:reader}.
 The dynamometer is attached to the robot's neck, shoulder and hand with respect to forces in the x and y directions and torque around the z axis.
 Our MORL policy requires only about 10\,N to move the robot smoothly and efficiently, while the baseline demands over 25\,N and often exceeds the 30\,N measurement limit.
-Additionally, the baseline policy generates singular actions to resist to the torque applied, making it impossible to measure with dynamometer, while our policy still remains gentle and stable.
-These results confirm the superior compliance of our method compared to existing locomotion frameworks.
+Additionally, the baseline policy produces abrupt actions when resisting the applied torque, making it impossible to measure with dynamometer, while our policy still remains gentle and stable.
+These results indicate a lower force requirement and improved responsiveness under human-guided locomotion compared to the baseline.

 The experiment in different outdoor environments is also conducted.
 In \Cref{fig:demo}, the robot is guided by hand-pulling and successfully traverses diverse terrains, including rough ground, a soccer field, raised surfaces, and others.
-The videos qualitatively showcase the practicality and robustness of our policy.
+The results qualitatively showcase the practicality and robustness of our policy.
 Across all scenarios, the robot exhibits smooth, stable, and compliant walking behaviors, responding reliably to subtle guiding forces applied by the human operator.
+In these outdoor demonstrations, the operator applies only horizontal guiding forces without providing any supportive or stabilizing assistance, ensuring that balance is maintained solely by the learned policy.